alextanhongpin/ideas/principles.md

 ## Iterate, don't conclude

 Sometimes when we work on a feature, we just build and forget.
 A working feature is not necessarily a successful feature.
-Always look for improvements, or pass it down to someone to carry it.
+Always look for improvements, or pass it down to someone to improve it.

 ## Do it right, do it once

-Don't look for *temporary solutions*, design your system the correct way.
+Don't look for **temporary solutions**, design your system the correct way.
 If you design a temporary working solution and you did not look back into it, you are gonna create a new legacy.
+If you do not know the correct way, spend some time researching/asking others.

 ## Correctness over simplicity